98% of all scientists agree that climate change is real and happening now.

 - Ocean Acidification: Since the beginning of the Industrial Revolution, the acidity of surface ocean waters has increased by about 30 percent.
 This increase is the result of humans emitting more carbon dioxide into the atmosphere and hence more being absorbed into the oceans.
 The amount of carbon dioxide absorbed by the upper layer of the oceans is increasing by about 2 billion tons per year.

 The Consequences of Climate Change

-Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea level rise and longer, more intense heat waves.
+Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea-level rise and longer, more intense heat waves.

-Change will Continue through this Century and Beyond: Global climate is projected to continue to change over this century and beyond.
+The change will Continue through this Century and Beyond: Global climate is projected to continue to change over this century and beyond.
 The magnitude of climate change beyond the next few decades depends primarily on the amount of heat-trapping gases emitted globally, and how sensitive the Earth’s climate is to those emissions.

 - Temperatures will Continue to Rise: Because human-induced warming is superimposed on a naturally varying climate, the temperature rise has not been, and will not be, uniform or smooth across the country or over time.